 If you’re looking for even more places to find cherry blossoms in Toronto, you’re in luck.
 Just as pretty and not overrun with crowds are the 30 sakura trees on Toronto’s island.
-Best part about this spot is that you can make a day of it and get great views of the city skyline.
+The best part about this spot is that you can make a day of it and get great views of the city skyline.

 Ferries run fairy often between the island and you can combine cherry blossom watching with other activities there.
-Centre Island is a beautiful place for relaxing, grabbing a bite and getting way from the crowds.
+Centre Island is a beautiful place for relaxing, grabbing a bite and getting away from the crowds.

 Other blossoms to rave about